“As a treat for myself, I booked the 1-on-1 street photography workshop with Michiel Heijmans. I haven't regretted it for a second!

 This street photography workshop lasts from 10:00 a.m. to 1:00 p.m. (unless otherwise agreed).

-Short evaluation at the end of the workshop (coffee/tea included).
+A quick review at the end of the workshop (coffee/tea included).

 Level for this street photography workshop: All levels.